LabhouseMobile/audio_app_landing/public/markdown/privacy.md

 **2. Data Integrity and Purpose Limitation.** Any Personal Information we receive may be processed by Summary AI for the purposes indicated in our Policy or as otherwise notified to you.
 We will not process Personal Information in a way that is incompatible with these purposes unless subsequently authorized by you.

 We take reasonable steps to limit the collection and usage of Personal Information to that which is relevant for the purposes for which it was collected, and to ensure that such Personal Information is reliable, accurate, complete and current.
-Individuals are encouraged to keep their Personal Information with Otter.ai up to date and may contact Summary AI as indicated below or in the Policy to request that their Personal Information be updated or corrected.
+Individuals are encouraged to keep their Personal Information with Summary AI up to date and may contact Summary AI as indicated below or in the Policy to request that their Personal Information be updated or corrected.

 We will adhere to the DPF Principles for as long as we retain the Personal Information collected under DPF Principles.